Leopold-V/react-parcel-app/README.md

 ```bash
 npm run build
 ```

+**You can find an analyze of your bundles size in ./parcel-bundle-reports**.

 Clean up ALL your files **located at /src/** with prettify (feel free to modify the prettier config and the scope of the script) :